Singelaviria

-Singelaviria is a realm of viruses that includes all DNA viruses that encode major capsid proteins that contain a single vertical jelly roll fold.
-All viruses in Singelaviria have two major capsid proteins (MCPs) that both have a single jelly roll (SJR) fold.
-The MCPs form into pseudohexameric subunits of the viral capsid, which stores the viral deoxyribonucleic acid (DNA), and are vertical, or perpendicular, to the surface of the capsid.
-Apart from the SJR fold MCP (SJR-MCP), viruses in the realm also share a minor capsid protein (mCP) that also has a vertical SJR, an ATPase that packages viral DNA into the capsid, capsids that are icosahedral in shape, and a lipid membrane inside the capsid that surrounds the viral genome.
+Singelaviria is a realm of viruses that includes all viruses that encode major capsid proteins (MCPs) that contain a single vertical jelly roll fold.
+Singelavirians have one or two MCPs that have the single jelly roll (SJR) fold, numerous copies of which form the sides of the icosahedral capsid, a protein shell that protects the viral genome.
+The jelly roll fold is perpendicular (vertical) to the capsid surface.
+Apart from the MCP, singelavirians also encode a minor capsid protein with a vertical SJR fold, which assembles to form the pentagonal vertices of the capsid, and an ATPase that packages viral DNA into the capsid.
+Characterized singelavirians have a lipid membrane inside the capsid surrounding the genome and spikes protruding from the capsid's vertices.

-Viruses in Singelaviria infect archaea that inhabit highly saline environments and bacteria that inhabit high-temperature environments.
-Their genomes consist of double-stranded DNA that is either linear or circular in shape.
-Some viruses in the realm are capable of replication both by the lytic cycle, which produces virions, and the lysogenic cycle, in which the virus resides in the host cell as an episome.
-Some viruses in the realm have spikes on the vertices of their capsid that are shaped like horns or propellers.
+Viruses in Singelaviria infect archaea that inhabit highly saline environments (halophiles) and bacteria that inhabit high-temperature environments (thermophiles).
+Their DNA genome is double-stranded and either linear or circular in form.
+Replication methods used by singelavirians include rolling circle replication and probably protein-primed replication.
+Some viruses in the realm are capable of replication both by the lytic cycle, which releases virions from the cell by rupturing of the cell membrane (lysis), and the lysogenic cycle, during which the virus remains dormant in the host cell without producing virions.

-From 2019 to 2024, viruses in Singelaviria were classified in the realm Varidnaviria, which contains DNA viruses that encode MCPs that have two vertical jelly roll folds.
-It was originally believed that such viruses were descended from singelavirians, but further research showed that the two groups of viruses have separate evolutionary origins, so the SJR-MCP lineage was given its own realm, Singelaviria, in 2025.
-It is believed by virologists that the two MCPs of singelavirians are the result of a gene duplication event of a single MCP encoded by a portoglobovirus-like virus.
+The MCP and mCP are believed to be inherited from cellular ancestors.
+Within the realm, singelavirians that encode two SJR MCPs are believed to be descended from those that encode just one and to be the result of a gene duplication event.
+From 2019 to 2024, viruses in Singelaviria were classified in the kingdom Helvetiavirae in the realm Varidnaviria, which contains DNA viruses that encode MCPs that have two vertical jelly roll folds.
+It was originally believed that such viruses were descended from singelavirians, but further research showed that the two groups of viruses have separate evolutionary origins, so in 2025 Helvetiavirae was given its own realm, Singelaviria.

-Etymology

-Singelaviria is a portmanteau of sing, from Latin singulus, which means "single", Latin gelata, which means "jelly", a reference to the jelly roll fold, and -viria, the suffix used for virus realms.
-Members of the realm are called singelavirians.
-The kingdom Helvetiavirae is derived from Latin helvetia, which means "Swiss", a reference to Swiss jelly rolls, and -virae, the suffix used for virus kingdoms.
-The phylum Dividoviricota is from Esperanto divido, which means "division", a reference to the two single jelly roll major capsid proteins, and -viricota, the suffix used for virus phyla.
-The class Laserviricetes is a portmanteau of Serpentine Lake on Rottnest Island in Australia, where the first sphaerolipovirus, SH1, was discovered, and -viricetes, the suffix used for virus classes.
-Lastly, the order Halopanivirales is a portmanteau of Haloarcula hispanica, the host of SH1, and -virales, the suffix used for virus classes.